toextendmylimits/LeetCode/top150/notes_2025.md

 Use defaultdict(list) to create a dictionary with each value being a list.
 Import from collections
 Use set for getting a hash set, such as set(nums)

 202 happy number

+## Intervals
 228 summary range
+56 merge intervals